 Old Stockbridge Market history

-The Stockbridge neighbourhood is now an extremely affluent neighbourhood in Edinburgh.
-You’ll find all sorts of art galleries, expensive flats and boutiques that line the streets.
+The Stockbridge district is now an extremely affluent neighbourhood in Edinburgh.
+You’ll find all sorts of art galleries, expensive flats, and boutiques that line the streets.

 But, in the 19th century, it was on the northern outskirts of the city centre and was completely different.